 - service as a diploma qualified childcare worker, at the rate of one year for every three years’ service up to a maximum of four years

-As per the Educational Services Teachers Award 2010, there are four levels which determines the base rate of pay in which you will receive while working as an ECT in a service, which also includes recognition of prior service.
+As per the Educational Services Teachers Award 2010, there are four levels which determine the base rate of pay in which you will receive while working as an ECT in a service, which also includes recognition of prior service.
 They are:

 - Two year trained teacher - means any teacher employed in the children’s services and early childhood education industry as at the commencement of this award who has completed a two year full-time course in early childhood education and who has been recognised as an early childhood teacher by the relevant State or Territory licensing and accreditation authority.